 A year.
 One full year of pulling the trigger only to hear a whack instead of a bang.
-Now she laughs about those simpler times, but they must have been maddening for an eleven year old.
+Now she laughs about those simpler times, but it must have been maddening for an eleven year old.
 Yes she was small.
-And maybe like most children her age she'd ultimately move on to something else.
-After all, there is no way her father knew that trip to a Barquisimeto range would launch his little girl on such a journey.
+And, perhaps like most children her age, maybe she'd move on to something else.
+After all, there is no way her father could imagine that a simple trip to a Barquisimeto range would launch his little girl on such a journey.

 "I was always thinking when am I going to shoot?
 When is bullet finally going to come out of the gun?
 Once it happened … I was hooked."

 Hooked enough to spend the next three years following her father to the range.
-Practice on the range followed by more dry fires at home, there was practically no way to separate Gabby from her old school, break-top air pistol.
-Then it was time to put her skills to the test.
+Practice followed by more and more dry fires at home, Soon it became impossible to separate Gabby from her old school, break-top air pistol.
+Soon she would put her skills to the test.

 "I was just having fun," Franco beamed.
 "My father entered me in my first competition; a National.
 I finished third overall with that old air pistol.
 Everyone else, like shooters on the National team, they had their fancy pistols but I finished third."

 "It was exciting.
-I was competing, I was traveling and I was representing my country."
+I was competing, I was traveling and representing my country."

 "I won the Silver," Franco exclaimed.
 "That just made me even more excited."